 and I really hate that, but it’s true.

 Over some time, some as recent as the last few weeks, I’ve been told the way I deliver a word from God makes people uncomfortable.
 I’ve been scored as ‘unacceptable’ and ‘inconsistent’.
 Told that I freely offer grace and mercy to everyone except such-and-such, that one day people are going to learn who I really am and not who I post to be, that people see me as belittling.
 That I cannot communicate, I’m not an effective teacher, and I lack self-awareness.
-I was even told once that I am a very quick processor of information, too quick, in fact.
+Ive even been told I am a very quick processor of information- too quick.

-You see, I’ve never been that “this is just who I am” kind of girl.
+You see, I’ve never offered the “this is just who I am” kind of girl.
 I’m the “Naw, sit down and just let me have it type”.
 I want to know because I want to correct.